Private Day Trips.

 The Costa Brava

 The Costa Brava stretches from Blanes to the French border.
 It takes about one hour to reach Blanes from Barcelona via the highway.
 However, you can also leave the highway at Caldes d'Estrac and follow the scenic coastal road to Blanes.
-To avoid long hours of travel, it's best to focus on just one section of the Costa Brava—either the southern area (Blanes, Lloret, Tossa, Sant Feliu de Guíxols, etc.) or the northern area (Palamós, Begur, L'Escala, Port de la Selva, Cap de Creus, etc.).
+To avoid long hours of travel, it's better to focus on just one section of the Costa Brava—either the southern area (Blanes, Lloret, Tossa, Sant Feliu de Guíxols, etc.) or the northern area (Palamós, Begur, L'Escala, Port de la Selva, Cap de Creus, etc.).

 the Costa Brava